-&lt;sup>10 In this context, the term "in the vicinity" refers to officially safeguarded aerodromes noted in the Planning Circulars (see Paragraph 10) and a distance of up to 15km from the 'Aerodrome Reference Point' or the centre of the longest runway.
-SPV installations proposed further than 15km from an aerodrome are considered "en-route" developments, and may still require consultation with the CAA for an assessment on the impact, if any, to CNS equipment.
+$^{12}$ In this context, the term "in the vicinity" refers to officially safeguarded aerodromes noted in the Planning Circulars (see Paragraph 10) and a distance of up to 15km from the 'Aerodrome Reference Point' or the centre of the longest runway.

-6 For all planned SPV installations it is best practice for the developer to consult with the operators of nearby aerodromes before any construction is initiated.
+&lt;sup>13 SPV installations proposed further than 15km from an aerodrome are considered "en-route" developments, and may still require consultation with the CAA for an assessment on the impact, if any, to CNS equipment.

-7 An ALH, in agreement with their LPA, may wish to initiate procedures so that it is only consulted on SPV planning applications at shorter distances from the aerodrome (for example within a 5 km radius), or at distances that would limit SPV development from within the aircraft operating visual circuit; however, this is at the discretion of the ALH and no CAA approval or endorsement of this decision is necessary.
+- Article 221 Lights liable to endanger. - Article 222 Lights which dazzle or distract. - 4 The potential for SPV installations to cause electromagnetic or other interference with aeronautical Communications Navigational and Surveillance equipment (CNS) must be considered by the SPV developer, in coordination with the CAA, the aerodrome Air Traffic Service provider (ATS), the Air Navigation Service Provider (ANSP) and/or NATS and the MoD, as required. - 5 Where SPV systems are installed on structures that, for example, extend above the roofline of tall buildings (either on, or 'off-aerodrome'), or where they are installed in the vertical plane (on plinths or towers), then there may be the potential for creating an obstacle hazard to aircraft and in addition to the potential for creating turbulence hazard to aircraft any infringement of the aerodrome Obstacle Limitation Surfaces (OLS) shall also need to be considered by the Aerodrome Licence Holder (ALH). - 6 For all planned SPV installations it is best practice for the developer to consult with the operators of nearby aerodromes before any construction is initiated. - 7 An ALH, in agreement with their LPA, may wish to initiate procedures so that it is only consulted on SPV planning applications at shorter distances from the aerodrome (for example within a 5 km radius), or at distances that would limit SPV development from within the aircraft operating visual circuit; however, this is at the discretion of the ALH and no CAA approval or endorsement of this decision is necessary.